Banedb/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l details contents of directory ls -al details contents of all files including hidden ones ls -lnar details  user id and group ID numerically
+ls -l details contents of directory ls -al details contents of all files including hidden ones ls -lnar details  user id and group ID numerically mkdir my_first_directory /tmp/ creates a directory called my_first_directory in the tmp subdirectory of the root directory